wlach/wrla.ch/src/posts/20260201173257-housekeeping/index.md

 Upshot: hopefully more content from me in 2026, now that I'm not fighting the tooling as much.
 We'll see!

 I tried to make the transition seamless.
 RSS and Atom feeds should be in exactly the same format and places as before.
-Links to old content should transparently redirect to their place in the archive.
+Links to old posts should transparently redirect to the appropriate link in the archive.

 [archive.wrla.ch]: https://archive.wrla.ch
 [Frog]: https://github.com/greghendershott/frog